cjbauer/idmas/DedRepCases.md

 Later if Carol wants to know if Alice is trustworthy, these published propositions can be used as evidence.

-2. Suppose Alice has not paid Bob the 1 bitcoin.
+Case 2.
+Suppose Alice has not paid Bob the 1 bitcoin.
 Here is what could happen:

 Bob could sign and publish